20 Essential Business English Phrasal Verbs (With Examples)

 Frequently Asked Questions

-Are phrasal verbs appropriate in formal business emails?
 Phrasal verbs are appropriate in most internal business communication and emails to familiar contacts.
 For emails to new clients, senior stakeholders, or external partners, prefer formal equivalents.
 The rule: match the register of the person you're writing to.

-Do native speakers use all these phrasal verbs?
-Yes — these 20 are all high-frequency in everyday professional English.
+Yes.
+These 20 are all high-frequency in everyday professional English.
 In a typical business week, you would encounter most of them in meetings, emails, or calls.
 They are not slang; they are standard professional vocabulary.

-How do I remember which phrasal verbs are separable?
 Separable phrasal verbs can have their object between the verb and particle (set the meeting up) or after (set up the meeting).
 If the object is a pronoun, it must go in the middle (set it up, not set up it).
 Most transitive phrasal verbs are separable; intransitive ones (fall through, back down) are not.

-What is the difference between a phrasal verb and a prepositional verb?
 Phrasal verbs have a particle (adverb) that changes the meaning of the verb (give = donate; give in = yield).
 Prepositional verbs use a preposition without changing the core verb meaning (apply for, depend on).
 The distinction matters grammatically: phrasal verb objects can be placed before the particle; prepositional verb objects cannot.